-Best for Sensitive Stomachs: Buddy Biscuits Grain Free Soft & Chewy Dog Treats
+Best for Sensitive Stomachs: Buddy Biscuits Grain-Free Soft & Chewy with Rotisserie Chicken Dog Treats

 Dogs can have a sensitive stomach for all sorts of reasons.
 Grains can be an irritant for pups with tummy troubles.
 Enter these treats, which are free from grain, and do not contain wheat, corn, or soy.
 They’re low in both calories and fat, too.

 Owners who have dogs with food allergies or sensitive stomachs report that these treats are one of the only options that don’t lead to an upset stomach.
 They're soft and easy to chew, so puppies can easily enjoy them.

 While it can be tempting to give your food human food (like cheese or cubes of cooked meat), that should be done sparingly since they’re so high in calories, cautions Dr. Richardson.
 Save it for times when you want to give a “high value” treat, she says.

 Overdoing it with treats is easy—after all, to our eyes, they look so small.
 If you want to curb how many calories your pup is taking in through treats, turn to these treats from Crazy Dog.
 Each one has about 1.5 calories, and the ingredient list is topped with meat (pork liver, to be specific).
 The smell is meaty, which is certain to grab your pup's attention when it's time to practice new skills.